 In law, a child is a person under the age of 18.
 Not all sexual activity involving a child is criminal, nor is it always abusive.
-Sexual activity involving a child under 13 is always a criminal offence and Bushcraft will always refer such concerns to the Police.
+Sexual activity involving a child under 13 is always a criminal offence and The Outdoor Education Group will always refer such concerns to the Police.

-Procedure: Report your concerns to your DSL who will use their professional judgement, and seek advice from the Head Office Safeguarding Team and Consultant Safeguarding Adviser to determine whether a concern about sexual activity involving a child over the age of 13 is exploitative or abusive, and whether the matter should be referred to Social Care or the Police.
+Procedure: Report your concerns to your DSL who will use their professional judgement, and seek advice from the Head Office Safeguarding Team (in turn seeing advice from the Consultant Safeguarding Adviser where needed) to determine whether a concern about sexual activity involving a child over the age of 13 is exploitative or abusive, and whether the matter should be referred to Children's Social Care or the Police.